ekino/EkinoDrupalBundle/README.md

       - app
       - vendor
       - src
-      - web ( drupal source code)
+      - web (Drupal source code)

-The ``web`` directory must be the document root and contains the drupal source code.
+The ``web`` directory must be the document root and contains the Drupal source code.

 ### Update the ``index.php`` file